-San Miguel de Allende has several women with fascinating lives in the realms of politics, revolutions, clergy and alike but one is especially noted for her frocks, the Virgin of Good Health.
+SMA has several women with fascinating lives in the realms of politics, revolutions, clergy, business and alike but two are especially noted for their frocks.
+One such gal is the Virgin of Good Health.

-World-wide the Virgin of Good Health is an image of Mary that appeared to a lad in India delivering milk.
+World-wide the Virgin of Good Health is an image of Mary that appeared to a young boy in 1600s India delivering milk.
 Normally she is seen in a sari, looking appropriately Indian in skin tone and facial features, but not here.
-Her temple off Plaza Civica features a blue eyed blonde Mary in what is best described as a mid-1980’s Emmy nominee dress.
-Sometimes blue, gold, pink or often white, the dress is always spectacular.
+Her temple off Plaza Civica features a pale, blue eyed blonde Mary in what is best described as a mid-1980s Emmy dress.

-Here in San Miguel the Virgin of Good Health is based on the image of the Virgin of Good Help.
+Here in SMA the Virgin of Good Health is based on the image of the Virgin of Good Help.
 Good Help Mary is a Nordic image of Mary (hence the blue eyes and blonde hair).
-Here, in her sparkly gown, she is town’s Virgin of Good Health who sits in her temple alongside a toddler image of Jesus for parent’s worried about their children’s health, St. Nicholas (the inspiration of Santa Claus and patron of children’s health) and St. Jude, the patron of lost causes which health issues often are.
+Change her dress and she is SMA’s Virgin of Good Health who sits in her temple alongside a toddler image of Jesus specifically for parents of sick kids, St. Nicholas as patron of children’s health and St. Jude, the patron of lost causes which health issues often are.
 Also, there is St. Lucy for eye problems.
-Truly, all your healthcare related needs are met at the Temple of Our Lady of Good Health.
+Truly, all your healthcare related needs are met at the chapel of Our Lady of Good Health.

 Coco Chanel is infamous for her little black dress.
-However, she could have very well had thoughts about Julia Roberts or the Virgin of Good Health when she uttered “Dress shabbily and they remember the dress; dress impeccably and they remember the woman.”
+However, she could have very well had thoughts about the Virgins of Good Health and St. John of the Lakes when she uttered “Dress shabbily and they remember the dress; dress impeccably and they remember the woman.”